 Minneapolis Renames Columbus Day As Indigenous People's Day

 Minneapolis has designated the second Monday of October, the federal Columbus Day holiday, as Indigenous Peoples Day.
-The city council adopted the plan after hearing concerns that hailing Columbus as the discoverer of America is inaccurate and ignores the history of indigenous people.
+The city council adopted the plan after hearing concerns that hailing Christopher Columbus as the discoverer of America is inaccurate and ignores the history of indigenous people.

-Last week, Indigenous Peoples Day supporter and Lakota activist Bill Means told Minnesota Public Radio that the story that Christopher Columbus discovered America was "one of the first lies we're told in public education."
+Last week, Indigenous Peoples Day supporter and Lakota activist Bill Means told Minnesota Public Radio that the story that Columbus discovered America was "one of the first lies we're told in public education."

 He expanded on that idea Friday.

 "We discovered Columbus, lost on our shores, sick, destitute, and wrapped in rags.
 We nourished him to health, and the rest is history," Means told MPR.
-"He represents the mascot of American colonialism in the western hemisphere.
+"He represents the mascot of American colonialism in the Western Hemisphere.
 And so it is time that we change a myth of history."

-Similar measures that rename or replace Columbus Day are already in place in other parts of the U.S., from South Dakota to Berkley and other California cities.
+Similar measures that rename or replace Columbus Day are already in place in other parts of the U.S., from South Dakota to Berkeley and other California cities.
 Several states, such as Alaska, Hawaii, and Oregon, do not observe Columbus Day.